Block Editor

 Introduction #

-• The web page header and footer style and content can be changed by the website Administrator.
+• The web page header and footer style and content.

 • The range of colours available, for text and backgrounds.
 The SiteWorks palette is restricted to the u3a brand colours

-• The font, in this case a web-compatible equivalent of the u3a brand-approved DS Sans font.
+• The font is a web-compatible equivalent of the u3a brand-approved DS Sans font.

-When a web page or post is created (irrespective of whether you are an administrator, editor or author) you can only enter material into the content area, using the Gutenberg Block Editor.
-This user guide covers the general principles of the Block Editor’s operations, specific blocks are discussed in other user guides.
+When a web page or post is created (regardless of whether the content creator is logged on as an administrator, editor, or author), the material can only be entered into the content area using the Block Editor.
+This user guide covers the general principles of the Block Editor’s operations; specific blocks are discussed in other user guides.
 Details regarding the editing of Headers and Footers are provided here.

-One point to note is that the u3a theme restricts the content’s width to 840 pixels, hence the white space to either side of the above screenshot, which was captured from a standard desktop monitor.
+One point to note is that the u3a theme restricts the content’s width to 840 pixels on a standard computer monitor, hence the white space to either side of the content in the above screenshot.

-The block editor puts the publishing control and formatting into the hands of the author without worrying about the underlying technologies.
-The concept is quite simple, individual text and media elements are contained within blocks, which are stacked to form the web page.
+The block editor puts the publishing control and formatting into the hands of the content creator without worrying about the underlying technologies.
+The concept is simple: text and media elements are contained within blocks stacked to form the web page.
 The size of a block is determined by:

 • The contents entered into a block.
-For example, an image block will be resized as a function of the image size.
+For example, an image block will be resized according to the image size.

 • If a block (e.g. paragraph) is placed within a block (e.g. columns), its size will be constrained by the block higher in the hierarchy.
-In this case, the paragraph width will not exceed that of the constraints applied by the individual column width.
+In this case, the paragraph width will not exceed a constraint applied by the individual column width.

-Controls are provided to allow the page creator to manipulate or modify the blocks to optimise the web page’s appearance.
+Controls allow the content creator to manipulate or modify the blocks to optimise the web page’s appearance.
 This allows individual u3a’s to have different design concepts, within the overall theme provided by SiteWorks.

 Content Structure #